dqgiang/randompairsapp/README.md

 > Note:
 > - If there are more than 10 numbers available in the list to calculate sum, the sum function returns the total of the 10 oldest numbers.
 > - If there are less than 10 eligible numbers (not counting the ones already used), however, the sum function will return the total of those numbers only.
-> - If there are 0 number to sum, the function return error code 500.
+> - If there are 0 number to sum, the function returns error code 500.

 ## Contact